dydra/http-api-tests/README.md

 apply, as given in its documentation.

-In order to execute simple scripts manually:
+In order to execute scripts manually:

 - Establish values for the shell variables
   - `STORE_URL` : the HTTP URI to specify the remote host.